Compassionate, competent legal assistance with estate planning, guardianship, and probate provided in a cost-effective manner

 Law School: University of Iowa, JD, 1995

-Susan Spuller is an experienced litigator and transactional attorney.
-She is experienced in estate planning, guardianship, probate, trusts and special education litigation.
+Susan Spuller is an experienced litigator and transactional attorney with 20 years experience in estate planning, guardianship, probate, trusts and special education litigation.
 A native Iowan, Ms. Spuller received her B.B.A. from the University of Iowa in 1992 and her J.D. from the University of Iowa College of Law in 1995.
 She is a member of the Washington State Bar Association and the United States District Court for the Western District of Washington.

 Ms. Spuller has been named a "Rising Star" by Washington Law & Politics magazine.
 She has authored several articles for presentation at seminars for legal professionals and for laypeople, including: "Understanding Rights and Responsibilities for Students With Disabilities" (with Stacy Gillett), WSTLA Legal Education Seminar Teacher's Law School 2002, "Special Education Cases and the Award of Attorneys Fees," Special Education Law and Advocacy Seminar, Seattle University 2002, and "Long Term Care Options: Costs and Funding Alternatives."

 Ms. Spuller enjoys the opportunity to engage in interesting and challenging work.
+She particularly enjoys the personal connections her work provides her.
 When she is not working for her clients or occupied trying to keep up with her children, she is an avid reader and cook.

 University of Iowa